 In accordance with WAC 392-170-055, Northshore School District uses multiple objective criteria for identification of highly capable students.

 Important: The information on this page only pertains to students who are currently enrolled in Northshore School District.
-If your student will not be enrolled in Northshore by October 18, 2019, you may submit a portfolio review in spring of 2020.
-Learn more about the portfolio review process here: Portfolio Reviews.
+If your student will not be enrolled in Northshore by the Mid-October cutoff date, you may submit a portfolio review in spring or apply to participate in the screening and assessment process.
+Learn more about the options for Non-Northshore students.

-For students who are not in grades K, 1, and 5, we will also need your permission to administer any assessments.
-If your student is currently receiving Highly Capable services in math or reading, and you would like them to be considered for a dual qualification, complete the permission form below.
-By completing the permission form below, you are referring your child for screening (if necessary), and any further assessing needed.
+For students who are not in grades K, 1, and 5, you will need to Refer your student for screening and assessment.
+If your student is currently receiving Highly Capable services in math or reading, and you would like them to be considered for a dual qualification, complete the Referral form.
+By completing the Referral Form, you are referring your child for screening (if necessary), and giving permission for any further assessing needed.